 Who Is R. Kelly?

-Born in Chicago in 1967, R. Kelly is a popular American R&B singer-songwriter and record producer best known for his gospel-tinged vocals and highly sexualized lyrics.
+R. Kelly is an American R&B singer-songwriter and record producer best known for his gospel-tinged vocals and highly sexualized lyrics.
 Lauded as the "King of R&B," Kelly won three Grammy Awards for his hit "I Believe I Can Fly," and had more Top 40 hits than any other male solo artist in the 1990s.
 His personal life has been imbued with controversial sex scandals, including child-pornography charges that were dropped.
-In early 2019 he was indicted on 10 counts of aggravated criminal sexual abuse.
+He was arrested multiple times in 2019, on charges ranging from aggravated criminal sexual abuse to sex trafficking.

 Born Robert Sylvester Kelly on January 8, 1967, in Chicago, Illinois, singer-songwriter R. Kelly has enjoyed tremendous success on both the pop and R&B music charts.
 He has also made headlines with his legal woes.
 Kelly grew up in a Chicago housing project, where he was raised by his single mother, and began singing in his church's choir as a young child.

 One of five children, Kelly was later able to attend Kenwood Academy.
 There, he was persuaded by his music teacher, Lena McLin, that he truly had a gift for performing.
 "She's my second mother," Kelly later explained to Ebony magazine.
 "She took me under her wing in high school.
 She told me I would be a big star."

 R&B Star: "Bump N' Grind" to "I Believe I Can Fly"